We did a deep dive into 5 over-the-counter alternatives to Viagra to determine whether they work and how to use them.

 As a result, some medical experts are hesitant to recommend it.
-Proceed with caution and speak with your doctor before trying yohimbe.
+Proceed with caution and speak with a doctor before trying yohimbe.

-Propionyl-L-carnitine is a chemical that occurs naturally in the body.
-It’s related to the amino acid derivative L-carnitine.
+Propionyl-L-carnitine is a chemical that naturally occurs in the body and acts as an

 Propionyl-L-carnitine is often used to address blood flow and other issues related to the circulatory system, making it a potential ED remedy.